TokaKhaled4/Data_Structure_Project/README.md

 - Implemented the autocorrect function in the search bar and text area.
 - Developed the functionality for finding local and global word frequencies using unordered maps.
-- Contributed in implementing the UI design using Qt.
+- Contributed in implementing the UI design into code using Qt.

 ## Getting Started